 Bytownite is a champagne-colored gemstone.

-Bytownite is most often found as masses, grains, or compact crystal groupings, although it is sometimes found as a blocky, tubular crystal.
+Bytownite is most often found as masses, grains, or in compact crystal groupings, although it is sometimes found as a blocky, tubular crystal.
 It also forms from sodic metasomatism of metamorphic rocks.
 The original material, a greenish-white substance, was first described in 1836, found in a boulder near Bytown, Canada (now Ottawa, Ontario).
 In the United States, it can be found in areas of Montana, Oregon, and Pennsylvania.
 It also occurs in select areas of Scotland, Norway, England, Western Australia and South Africa.
 The largest deposits of gem-grade material are in Mexico.
-The Bytownite we offer comes from Chihuahuah, Mexico.
+The Bytownite we sell from Copper Canyon Lapidary comes from Chihuahuah, Mexico.

 Bytownite in Lapidary

 As previously mentioned, Bytownite cuts bright, beautiful stones and is easy to work with.
 It has perfect cleavage, with the faces intersecting at right angles, and striations are often present on cleavage faces.

 Bytownite usually contains schiller-like silk, but it does not affect the brilliance of the finished stone.
 When placed parallel to the table, the schiller can actually increase the dispersion.
 For best performance, raise the pavillion angle 1/2 degree on designs set up in quartz angles.
 Also, go for a medium fine lap, such as 600 grit, for roughing, as coarser grits can cause some cleavage issues.
 Be careful so that any sharp corners don’t chip.
 It polishes well with cerium oxide.
 High domes, Tzar and Barion designs do the trick to bring out color and sparkle.

 Moh’s Hardness: 6-6.5